 Context menu extension for the Dolphin file manager

-This README document currently serves as the only and main documentation.
-So read on for details about
+This README document currently serves as the main documentation, so read on for details about

 the configuration.
-If you are not familiar with Syncthing itself already you should also have a look at
+If you are not already familiar with Syncthing itself, you should also have a look at

-the Syncthing documentation as this README is only going to cover the
+the Syncthing documentation as this README only covers the

 Syncthing Tray integration.